Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 {event={createdDate=2017-02-21T08:20:09.181Z, replayId=33, type=created},
 sobject={Description__c=whatever, Id=a6fN00000008giLIAQ, Status__c=Open, Name=INV-0033}}

 This is a HashMap whose values are HashMaps.
 All the keys are Strings.
 The values are whatever data type is suitable, often a String but could be a Date, Long etc. Currency is a String, number() is a double.
-What is date?
-Percentage?
 Date is a string, percentage is double.
 The event section has a type field: created, updated